oneops/oneops.github.io/_posts/2016-03-31-oneops-releases-2016-q1.md

 GUI updates:

-- Platform diagram in design phase moved to dedicated tab
+- Platform diagram in design phase moved to a dedicated tab
-- Delete environment button now moved from summary to configuration page view
+- Delete environment button now moved from Summary to Configuration page view

 Circuit Updates:

 - Added storm version 0.10.0
-- RHEL/CentOS 6.7 is now availbale and Default to Cloud setting is pointed to 6.7 image
+- RHEL/CentOS 6.7 is now available and Default to Cloud setting is pointed to 6.7 image

 # Release 2016.02.24